The Bala Brothers: Zwai

 Zwai Bala, the eldest of the brothers, was born on 15 February 1975.
 In 1988, at age 13, Zwai made history by becoming the first black member of the then-segregated Drakensberg Boys' Choir School.
 In 1995, after his time in Choir School, Zwai joined Kwaito group TKZee.
 At the 53rd Annual Grammy Awards in 2011, Zwai also was nominated for the Grammy for Best Traditional World Music Album in the World Music Field for his production work on Soweto Gospel Choir's Grace.
 Zwai also performed with TKZee at the 2010 World Cup in South Africa.

 Loyiso

 Loyiso Bala was born on 22 September 1979.
 Some years later, as Zwai did in 1988, Loyiso also joined the Drakensberg Boys' Choir School.
 In 2013, Loyiso was appointed UNAids National Goodwill Ambassador.
 In 2015, Loyiso won his first South African Music Awards since 2010, his third SAMA since his first in 1999 when he won the award for Best Faith Album for his release Power Love Sound.

+In 2019, Bala visited Israel to film Israel Unveiled, a six-part documentary series exploring the country's history, culture, and contemporary developments.
+The series examined themes such as Judeo-Christian heritage, technological innovation, and the local start-up sector, and also featured segments on Israeli music, cuisine, and urban life in Tel Aviv.